BitterMill

 Benchmarks tell you speed.
 BitterMill tells you whether you would actually want to use it.

-Try models on actual Apple-silicon machine classes instead of abstract benchmark rows.
+Try models on real Apple-silicon classes instead of abstract benchmark rows.

 Live behavior